 True to form, Siler shot 83% from the field in that tournament.
 And he also fouled 12 times in 43 minutes.
 Those are the things Garret Siler does, for now and for ever, in accordance with prophecy.
 I want to see that on an NBA court.

 Prediction: I’ve said it so many times that it’s becoming kind of repetitive, yet it bears no less true – Phoenix really, really, really, really need rebounding help.
 Amongst their big men, the only average calibre rebounder is Robin Lopez, and even he’s only been average for one season.
 He was a poor rebounder in both his rookie year and his college career.
 Other than him, Channing Frye is poor at it, Hakim Warrick is flat out bad at it, and Hedo Turkoglu is bloody awful.
 And yet that’s all of the Suns main big man rotation right there.
 They’re going to rebounding whether they know it yet or not, and this advantages Jones more than Siler.
-Additionally, despite his good summer league showing, Janning doesn’t offer the defense that Dowdell does.
+Additionally, despite his good summer league showing, Janning doesn’t offer the defence that Dowdell does.
 Whoever wins the third string point guard role isn’t going to play a minute behind the two headed Nash/Dragic monster anyway, but nevertheless, the need for a situational defensive specialist exists on this Suns roster that has no good defensive options for small guards.
 (At least, I’ve concluded that it does.)
 Zab-Dowd might be it; Chuck-At definitely is not.
 Thus, I predict Dowdell and Jones.